nuxt/website-v2/content/en/guides/configuration-glossary/configuration-generate.md

 - Type: `Boolean`
 - Default: `true`

-By default, adding `.nojekyll` file for serving static pages on GitHub Pages.
-If you want to disable this feature you can set the value to `false`
+Adds a `.nojekyll` file to enable serving `/_nuxt/` when deployed on GitHub Pages.
+If you want to disable this feature you can set the value to `false`.

 ## routes